dhborus/Dreams/ComputerPickUp.md

 Zotero as bibliographic program.
 Will need to find a way to use Find and Replace to handle editing en masse.

-So key apps: Atom (GitHub Desk), DT3, Zotero
+So key apps: Atom (GitHub Desk), DT3, Zotero.

+(Interesting that GitHub Desktop works but Atom does not.
+Allows continued use, so there's that.)